intel-analytics/ipex-llm/docs/readthedocs/source/doc/Orca/Tutorial/k8s.md

 * `--conf spark.kubernetes.driver.volumes.persistentVolumeClaim.${RUNTIME_PERSISTENT_VOLUME_CLAIM}.mount.path`: specify the path to be mounted as `persistentVolumeClaim` into the driver pod.

-### 6.3 Use Kubernetes Deployment (with Conda Archive)
+### 6.3 Use Kubernetes Deployment
-BigDL supports users (which want to execute programs directly on __Develop Node__) to run an application by creating a Kubernetes Deployment object.
+BigDL supports users (which want to execute programs directly on __Develop Node__) to run an application by creating a Kubernetes Deployment object with Conda archive.

 Before submitting the Orca application, you should:
 * On the __Develop Node__